webtoon/psd/README.md

 Use `Psd.prototype.composite()` and `Layer.prototype.composite()` to decode the pixel information for the entire image or an individual layer.

 Note that for `Psd.prototype.composite()` to work, PSD/PSB files need to be saved in "Maximize Compatibility" mode.
 Otherwise, it will return no data.
-You can enable it in `Preferences > File Handling > File Compatibility > Maximizize PSD and PSB File Compatibility`
+You can enable it in `Preferences > File Handling > File Compatibility > Maximize PSD and PSB File Compatibility`

 ```ts
 // Decode the pixel data of the entire image